molinch/ConfigurationSubstitutor/README.md

 ## ASP.NET Core
 To add it to ASP.NET Core configuration simply place `.EnableSubstitutions()` last.
-Make sure `.EnableSubstitutions()` is always called after all other configurations are added, else it won't behave properly!
+Make sure it is always called after all other configurations are added, else it won't behave properly!

 ```c#
 public static IHostBuilder CreateHostBuilder(string[] args) =>